Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Direct development;

-Biogenetic law of E. Haeckel and K. Müller;
+Biogenetic law of E. Haeckel and K. Muller;

-A. N. Severtsov's works on embryonic variability.
+Works of A. N. Severtsov on embryonic variability.

 Mendel's laws;